 After lunch came the bulk of the very exciting stuff.
 Our first stop was to the research labs where we heard from both professional researchers and students about the research currently being done at UC Davis.
 The focus of the research we were able to look at was racehorse injuries and prevention.
 We were shown a front limb in a pressure machine being used to measure the pressure a horse’s bone and soft tissue are under at amounts of force.
 They are using other methods to do measurements of force and surface pressure on the leg with special built pressure sensor shoes, a machine that can replicate force down into a particular surface and motion capture video.
 The work was described as an engineering/medicine multi-discipline project.
 Computer simulators have been created to run various scenario stress tests based on data collected over years on different surfaces.
 They have measured so many different surfaces, they have enough data to test on imaginary surfaces now.
 They also test the various surfaces (real and imaginary) with different types of shoes to find the best combinations.
 The hope is that they can use this data to discover and create ideal surfaces that will contribute to fewer injuries in race horses.

 We walked in the room greeted by some wonderful smells and the bodies of a large bull and a much smaller horse.
-The work was already underway (as they do this daily…in fact any horse that dies at a racetrack in CA is required to have a Necropsy done…so this is standard fare).
+The work was already underway (as they do this daily…in fact any horse that dies at a racetrack in CA is required to have a Necropsy done).
 Thankfully, the two horses that contributed to our educational experience that day were not race horses.
-We’re not going to go into too many details, but it was pretty amazing (and we got to touch some things we never thought we’d touch).
+I’m not going to go into too many details, but it was pretty amazing (and I got to touch some things I never thought I’d touch).
 We were able to learn hands-on about different parts of horse anatomy and how everything worked.
-One of the things we were most interested by (probably because we like to cycle) was the comment “You know how professional cyclists blood dope?
+One of the things I was most interested by (probably because I like to cycle) was the comment “You know how professional cyclists blood dope?
 Horses do that too.”
-Of course the physiology of that was explained in detail and the best we can do is summarize poorly.
+Of course the physiology of that was explained in detail and the best I can do is summarize poorly.
 (Their spleen carries a mass storage of red blood cells in case of emergency.
 When they start to gallop, the spleen secretes its stored red blood cells into the blood stream…which is what allows a horse to perform at such a high level for a short period of time).
 Cool.
 The whole thing was fantastic, and of course not something your average teen does every day (or that many would even want to do).
 Each of the girls handled it with style and clearly all of them have the stomach to be a vet.